wdawson/okta.github.io/_source/books/api-security/tls/how.md

 When an SSL/TLS connection needs to be made between a client (a browser, or an application attempting to access an API) and a server (a web server, for example, or an API endpoint) it follows a number of steps.
 The TLS spec, published by the IETF Transport Layer Security Working Group, gives an overview of these steps.

-In <a href="#fig_tls_sequence_diagram" class="figref"></a> we show a visual representation of how the client or “sender” and server or “receiver” set up an SSL/TLS connection.
+In <a href="#fig_tls_sequence_diagram" class="figref"></a> we show a visual representation of how the client or "sender" and server or "receiver" set up an SSL/TLS connection.

-Let’s walk through the steps at a high level:
+Let's walk through the steps at a high level:

 **TCP Connection**